Jnix2007/thebasetrix/README.md

 npm run dev
 ```

-open http://localhost:3000 and watch the base blockchain matrix unfold.
+open http://localhost:3000, watch a new global economy unfold, and get inspired to build and create

 ## how it works